root-project/root/documentation/users-guide/InputOutput.md

 ```

 However, when we try to use a specific class we get a warning because
-the class is not in the CINT dictionary.
+the class is not in the dictionary.
 We can create a class using
 `gROOT->GetClass()` which makes a fake class from the `StreamerInfo`.

 ``` {.cpp}